Revenue Generating B2B Sales Funnel Models for 2022

 Although leads in this stage of the funnel are generally considered lower value, the opportunity for sales reps is high.
 The top of the funnel is where the largest amount of leads will come across your brand.
 That means your content for these buyers needs to be easy to digest but highly valuable.

 You can also use quizzes to engage TOFU leads.
-These are particularly effective because not only are they interactive, but they also help you gather personalization data for each leads who ends up in your database.
+These are particularly effective because not only are they interactive, but they also help you gather personalization data for each lead who ends up in your database.

 Videos, infographics, and other self-manipulated online tools (like calculators or countdowns) are all also great options for capturing leads in the awareness stage.